ArnoGeukens/DnD-Lore/Obsidian/Venistra/Plot Points/The Eternal Flame.md

 There can only ever be seven Immortals of the Eternal Flame.
 Eternal Flame immortals are Stoneskin.

 "The golem and the heart of the phenix grants you eternal life.
-You are the xth Stoneskin.""
+You are the xth Stoneskin."

-Maybe "The golem" is the 7th greater being, not the flame?
+Probably "The golem" is the 7th greater being, not the flame?